TheTrainingBoss/Sitefinity-Business-Workshop/Images/readme.md

 4. In the Upload Images page, click the Change button located next to the Where to store uploaded images?
-Select a library and click the Done button.
+Select a library and click the Upload button.

 ![](../media/image175.png)

-5. Click the Upload and Publish button to store the images.

-6. Wait a moment as all the images are uploaded.
+5. Wait a moment as all the images are uploaded.
 When the images have been successfully uploaded message displays, click the View all images button to return to the Images page.

 ![](../media/image177.png)

-7. Click the link for the library where you saved your images.
+6. Click the link for the library where you saved your images.

 ![](../media/image179.jpeg)

-8. Review the uploaded images in the library.
+7. Review the uploaded images in the library.
 Each image has a checkbox so that you can operate on selected images at one time.
 Selected images can be deleted, published, moved to another library or edited in bulk.
 Editing in bulk means you can change title, alternative